The Hybrid Cloud Dilemma: Power Move or Risky Business for Mortgage Platforms?

 Data Synchronization Failures

-Hybrid environments rely on consistent data flow between private and public systems.
+Hybrid environments rely on consistent data flow between dedicated and public systems.
 Poorly configured APIs, mismatched data models, or latency between environments lead to inconsistent borrower experiences.
 When a loan officer sees different data than the borrower portal shows, trust erodes fast.

 Compliance Blind Spots

 Splitting data across environments creates risk when compliance requirements aren't mapped to each segment.
 Audit logging must be universal.
 Encryption must be enforced in transit and at rest across both environments.
 Access controls must be consistent.
+A partner running the whole stack writes the policies once and applies them in both halves; a federated set of vendors usually does not.

 Cost Creep